 At the end of the day, investors are running a business — a low-margin one, at that — and they need to make money to keep buying homes.
 “Investors need to buy at a discount because they’re often putting hundreds of thousands of dollars into a property — they have to find a way to get value out of a purchase,” says Lange, adding that, “Selling a home for cash should be a win-win for both sides.
 Both parties should feel comfortable with what they’re getting.”

 Wondering how much you might make selling your home on the traditional market?
 Estimate the cost of selling your home and the net proceeds you could earn from the sale using HomeLight’s Net Proceeds Calculator.

 Potential for fraud

-The cash-buying market has a reputation for being scammy, and some have been called out for predatory tactics.
-Before entering into any contract, thoroughly research the company or person and ask for references of past sellers.
+The cash-buying market can be riskier, and some have been called out for predatory tactics.
+Before entering into any contract, thoroughly research the company or person and ask for references from past sellers.

 Be wary of any buyers who show no interest in seeing your home in person and who only correspond via email, as those could be red flags of a scam.
-HomeLight, which provides cash offers through our Simple Sale platform, has more than 500 BBB reviews with an average 5-star rating.)
+HomeLight, which provides cash offers through our Simple Sale platform, is accredited by the Better Business Bureau and holds an A rating.

 Possibility of “bait and switch”